 You’ve undoubtedly heard of chlorophyll, and you probably know that plants couldn’t live without it.
 Still, you may wonder: What is chlorophyll exactly, and are there chlorophyll benefits for humans?

 Why is it important for humans beyond sustaining plant life?
-Turns out, chlorophyll is linked to natural cancer prevention, blocks carcinogenic effects within the body and protects DNA from damage caused by toxic molds like aflatoxin — very similar to way in which chlorophyll-rich chlorella has anticancer properties.
+Turns out, chlorophyll is linked to natural cancer prevention, can block carcinogenic effects within the body and protects DNA from damage caused by toxic molds like aflatoxin — very similar to way in which chlorophyll-rich chlorella has anticancer properties.

 It also holds major promise as a natural weight-loss ingredient, and those are just some of the major chlorophyll benefits for human health, all of which help cleanse the body and allow it to function at an optimal level.